NashmiaAnis/colourpicker/README.md

 # colourpicker
-colourpicker project
-Introducing Colourpicker, our recent project that showcases four buttons of different colors.
+Introducing Colourpicker, my recent project that showcases four buttons of different colors.
 With just a click, the background color changes to match the selected button, allowing users to easily explore and select their preferred color scheme.